Marianne Talbot

 I have a wealth of research experience, but I have mostly picked it up informally through my work at an examinations board, in a regulatory body, at various universities and at the CIEA, and it has been characterised by others as expertise, but am I really an expert?
 I would like to formalise my ‘expertise’, to extend and deepen my ability to collect and analyse data, and to extract key and subtle messages from them.

-I seem to have unwittingly spent most of the last quarter-century or so ‘doing’ social science research into qualifications at an awarding body, at regulatory bodies, and then in higher education and international contexts, but I do recognise that I have learnt most of what I know ‘on the job’ and lack formal qualifications in this area, so it seems logical to pursue a PhD.
+I seem to have unwittingly spent more than 30 years ‘doing’ social science research into qualifications at an awarding body, at regulatory bodies, and then in higher education and international contexts, but I do recognise that I have learnt most of what I know ‘on the job’ and lack formal qualifications in this area, so it seems logical to pursue a PhD.

 Research interests